 Many companies have understood the need for legacy modernization and have started taking steps toward it.

-Logicalis reports, more than 40% of the CIOs considered “complex legacy technology” a significant barrier to their digital transformation aspiration.
+According to a report by Logicalis, more than 40% of CIOs considered “complex legacy technology” a significant barrier to their digital transformation aspirations.
 Moreover, the majority who were surveyed confirmed that their organizations' digital transformation was their prime focus.
-More than half had plans to change their existing systems to overcome obstacles in digital transformation endeavors.
+More than half had plans to change their existing systems to overcome obstacles in their digital transformation endeavors.

 Let’s dive deeper into the reasons why you should consider updating your legacy systems.

-The cost of maintaining a legacy becomes burdensome with time.
+The cost of maintaining a legacy system becomes burdensome with time.

 There are expenses related to housing outdated legacy systems.

-Companies that use older, legacy infrastructure face difficulty getting timely IT solutions.
-There will come the point where you'll be spending a lot of money to maintain your legacy systems—even more than what you would if only you had updated your system on time.
+Companies that use older legacy infrastructure face difficulty getting timely IT solutions.
+There will come a point where you'll be spending a lot of money to maintain your legacy systems—even more than what you would have spent if you had updated your system on time.

-For example, the Government Accountability Office report reveals approx. 337 million USD is being spent annually to maintain the federal government's ten legacy systems.
+For example, a Government Accountability Office report reveals that approximately 337 million USD is being spent annually to maintain the federal government's ten legacy systems.

-Because of the complicated codebase and functionality of the legacy software, updating it would need more time and financial resources than modern software would.
+Because of the complicated codebase and functionality of legacy software, updating it would require more time and financial resources than modern software would.

-Besides, most legacy systems need expensive hardware and infrastructure to maintain as it ages.
+Moreover, most legacy systems need expensive hardware and infrastructure to maintain as they age.
 Legacy infrastructure modernization is thus a necessity.
 Maintaining legacy data that is scattered across multiple databases is also a cost-intensive exercise.

-So, the expenses saved by modernizing your legacy applications can come in different forms – lowered maintenance requirements of updated systems, lesser security issues, and reduced overhead.
+So, the expenses saved by modernizing your legacy applications can come in different forms—lowered maintenance requirements of updated systems, fewer security issues, and reduced overhead.

 The dwindling security of legacy systems is a considerable risk.

-Lack of security updates (often provided by the system vendor) is one of the most significant risks of using legacy systems.
-In addition, many IT issues such as handling vulnerable software/applications/infra by evading virus attacks can be a tricky job when you're left unassisted.
+A lack of security updates (often provided by the system vendor) is one of the most significant risks of using legacy systems.
+In addition, many IT issues, such as handling vulnerable software/applications/infrastructure, can be tricky when you're left unassisted.

 Moreover, cybersecurity is a concern for most legacy applications.
-The outdated legacy applications usually have gaps that allow hackers access to their network.
+Outdated legacy applications usually have gaps that allow hackers access to their network.

-Such attacks by hackers can create a business-wide bottleneck in your company, leading to an immense loss of revenue.
+Such attacks by hackers can create a business-wide bottleneck in your company, leading to immense revenue loss.

 Legacy System Security

-We still remember the terrible WannaCry ransomware attack in May 2017, which displayed old systems' vulnerability, not supported by Microsoft.
-As a result, 300,000 plus machines operating on older Windows OS – XP, 8, and Server 2003 were affected by this malware in different countries because they all lacked security updates.
+We still remember the terrible WannaCry ransomware attack in May 2017, which exposed the vulnerability of old systems not supported by Microsoft.
+As a result, over 300,000 machines operating on older Windows OS—XP, 8, and Server 2003—were affected by this malware in different countries because they all lacked security updates.

 Technology companies combat this type of problem by regularly releasing security updates for at-risk software.
-However, once a legacy system stops getting support, you won’t receive any security patches.
-In addition, backup and disaster recovery will become challenging.
+However, once a legacy system stops receiving support, you won’t get any security patches.
+In addition, backup and disaster recovery become challenging.
 You’ll be worried about substantial data loss.

 There is a growing shortage of tech talent that supports legacy applications.

-Legacy systems are outdated, and they need specific skills and expertise.
+Legacy systems are outdated, and they require specific skills and expertise.
 As the technology becomes obsolete, so does the skillset of professionals who manage it.

-With time you may not find the skilled professionals for these systems.
-Reason – Young and upcoming developers are focused on learning new technology, while most of the COBOL and other assembly language developers who’ve been working on the legacy systems are retiring.
+With time, you may struggle to find skilled professionals for these systems.
+The reason—young and upcoming developers are focused on learning new technology, while most COBOL and other assembly language developers who’ve been working on legacy systems are retiring.
 Plus, many old, complex applications lack proper documentation.

-So, in the future, finding people with the required qualification to manage legacy will be difficult and expensive for companies.
+So, in the future, finding people with the required qualifications to manage legacy systems will be difficult and expensive for companies.

 Legacy systems don’t comply with modern regulatory compliance requirements.

-If your enterprise has to follow specific regulatory compliances, legacy systems with outdated technology will prove costly.
+If your enterprise must follow specific regulatory compliances, legacy systems with outdated technology will prove costly.

 Compliance standards, such as HIPAA, GLBA, PCI, and others, require that the technology your business processes use works well with them.

-In case it doesn't, you may have to face severe repercussions in the form of fees and penalties.
-If your application experiences data breaches (because of security holes in your legacy system), that may happen.
+If it doesn't, you may face severe repercussions in the form of fees and penalties, especially if your application experiences data breaches due to security holes in your legacy system.

-Besides, laws & regulations related to data storage and protection keep evolving and changing with time.
-So you must readjust your system to adhere to these regulatory requirements.
+Moreover, laws and regulations related to data storage and protection keep evolving and changing with time.
+So, you must readjust your system to adhere to these regulatory requirements.

-Integration issues in legacy, since "old" and "new" tech rarely work together.
+Integration issues in legacy systems: "old" and "new" tech rarely work together.

-Modern software platforms heavily rely on various third-party APIs to access capabilities, such as geolocation, data sharing, user authentication, etc. These APIs ensure you use the existing, tried solution at a low cost.
+Modern software platforms heavily rely on various third-party APIs to access capabilities such as geolocation, data sharing, user authentication, and more.
+These APIs allow you to use existing, proven solutions at a low cost.

 For example, the Uber application relies on data provided via the Google Maps API instead of Uber developing its solution for navigation by the drivers.